isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx/chapter4.md

 ## <a name="nx_ip_interface_attach"></a>nx_ip_interface_attach

-Ağ arabirimini IP örneğine Ekle
+IP örneğine ağ arabirimi ekleme

 ### <a name="prototype"></a>Prototype